 Cardiac dysrhythmia (or arrhythmia) is a disturbance in the rate of cardiac muscle contractions, or any variation from the normal rhythm or rate of heart beat.
 The term encompasses abnormal regular and irregular rhythms as well as loss of rhythm.
 Cardiac dysrhythmias are found in a vast range of conditions and may be defined in a number of ways, including by site of origin (e.g., supraventricular, ventricular, atrial), mechanism of disturbance (e.g., fibrillation, automaticity, reentry or triggered activity), rate of disturbance (e.g., tachycardia, bradycardia) and electrocardiogram appearance (e.g., long QT syndrome).
 Dysrhythmias may be acute or chronic, and some (especially ventricular arrhythmias) may be life-threatening.
 Sudden cardiac death is the most severe manifestation of ventricular arrhythmias (e.g., ventricular fibrillation).

-Formerly known as paroxysmal atrial tachycardia.
-Most commonly caused by abnormal automaticity of a nonsinus portion of the atria.
-Strong risk factors include substance misuse (e.g., cocaine, alcohol), digoxin toxicity, and previous cardiac surgery.
-Focal atrial tachycardia is regular with a fixed heart rate at 120 to 200 bpm.
+Characterized as a rapid regular rhythm arising from a discrete area within the atria.
+It occurs in a wide range of clinical conditions, including catecholamine excess, digoxin toxicity, pediatric congenital heart disease, and cardiomyopathy.
 On ECG, P waves are visible before every QRS, and different from the P waves in sinus rhythm.
 Onset and termination of arrhythmia are abrupt.
 Response to vagal maneuvers and adenosine may be evaluated to exclude alternative diagnoses.

-Typical atrial flutter (counterclockwise cavotricuspid isthmus-dependent atrial flutter) is a macroreentrant atrial tachycardia with atrial rates from 240 to 320 bpm.
-Ventricular rates range from 120 to 160 bpm, and associated 2:1 atrioventricular (AV) block is common.
-ECG shows absence of P waves and negatively directed saw-tooth atrial deflections (f waves) seen in leads II, III and aVF, with positively directed deflections in lead V1.
+Typical atrial flutter (counterclockwise cavotricuspid isthmus-dependent atrial flutter) is a macroreentrant atrial tachycardia with atrial rates from 250 to 320 bpm.
+Ventricular rates range from 120 to 160 bpm, and associated 2:1 atrioventricular block is common.
+ECG shows negatively directed saw-tooth atrial deflections (f waves) seen in leads II, III and aVF, with positively directed deflections in lead V1.
 This rhythm is closely related to atrial fibrillation.

 Atrial fibrillation (AF) is a supraventricular tachyarrhythmia characterized by uncoordinated atrial activation and variable ventricular response.
 Acute AF is defined as a new onset or a first detectable episode of AF, whether symptomatic or not.
 ECG shows absent P waves; presence of rapidly oscillating fibrillatory waves that vary in amplitude, shape and timing; and irregularly irregular QRS complexes.